 Jeffrey Fisher, one of the nation’s leading Supreme Court practitioners and scholars, represents clients in high-stakes litigation involving a wide range of civil and criminal issues.
-He has argued nearly four dozen cases in the Court—including 12 in the previous four Terms.
-Over the past several years, Jeff was also found in a recent study to have the highest rate of obtaining grants of certiorari of any member of the private bar.
+He has argued nearly four dozen cases in the Court—including many landmark and otherwise groundbreaking cases.
+Jeff was also found in a recent study to have the highest rate of obtaining grants of certiorari of any member of the private bar.

 - Jam v.
 Int’l Fin.
 Corp., in which the Court addressed the International Organizations Immunities Act (IOIA) for the first time;